Timelord-Enterprises/Battery-Drain-Monitor/README.md

 Open Terminal.app (located in /Applications/Utilities or Cmd+Shift+U).
 Before running the script you have to run "chmod u+x" or "chmod 777" on the bash script.

-After that you drag the script on the terminal window and the monitioring begins.
+After that you drag the script on the terminal window, hit enter and the monitioring begins.